spekulatius/BrowserExtension.dev/src/site/directory/notyfy.md

 [Notyfy](https://notyfy.co) aggregates your notifications across various platforms and displays them in one place.
 Clicking on the notification will guide you directly to the notification's platform and its content.

+*By the way, you can read more about the [Notyfy extension and Simon](/blog/simon-from-notyfy/), the developer behind it in his interview.
+Enjoy!*

 ## No Login Details Required